gokadin/ai-simplest-network/README.tex.md

 ### Gradient descent

-The idea is to use the error in order to find how to adjust each weight so that the error is minimized.
+The idea is to use the error in order to adjust each weight so that the error is minimized.

 ##### What is a gradient?